MoNasr6/Done/README.md

 - [what is program suitable for](#what-is-program-suitable-for)

 ## How to use
+when you open file use the program by file->open with -> the executable file ( Done.exe ) then the program will rename file and run it by default program in windows .

 download the Setup.exe file and install the program for download : https://raw.githubusercontent.com/MoNasr6/IsDone/main/Setup.exe

 ## what is program suitable for